klmitchell2/ShareUserDefaults/README.md

 ## Usage
 - Open up any app on your jailbroken device.
 - An alert will be displayed, pressing Yes results in a `UIActivityViewController` being displayed.
+- Airdrop the UserDefaults text file to your computer.

+## Testing Enviroment
+- This tweak was tested on an iPhone 8 Plus running iOS 14.8 and jailbroken with Checkra1n.